TRANSFORMATION

 EARLY CHILDHOOD DEVELOPMENT

-The importance of education in the early stages of a child’s life has been the drive behind our support of ECD’s.
+The importance of education in the early stages of a child’s life has been the drive behind our support of early childhood development (ECD) centres.
 The Foundation has continuously assisted ECD centres so that they can adjust the monthly school fees to make it more affordable for parents, whilst also ensuring that learners receive quality education.
 With our contribution we aim to give parents peace of mind when they are at work that their children are in a safe and stimulating learning environment.

 OTHER DONATIONS